MihaiHng/Payment-Processing-Protocol/README.md

 3. Liquidity Pool focused on providing funding to deployed Processors that need funding.
 Admins can connect their deployed Processor to the Liquidity Pool for funding.

 4. Addition of a fee/processed payment -> Use funds for development, optimization, scaling, marketing, maintainance

+5. Idealy, the deployment, configuration setup, implementation upgrades, updates and related operations will be done through a frontend to simplify the process.